Microservice Modeling Guidelines

 Note

-Microservices, on their own, don’t answer typical business application questions and cannot exist independently of the business application.
-They must be related to the business layer through the business application subtype.
+Microservices don’t usually answer typical business application questions and generally do not exist independently of the business application.
+They can be related to the business layer through the business application subtype but can also have direct relations to business capabilities.

 Note